TobieSurette/snow-crab-population-dynamics/studies/instar analysis/ReadMe.md

 However, there are issues with mixture models:
  - **identifiability** : a mixture fit to the data is invariant (i.e. does not change) when we exchange the component labels.
 So some ad hoc constraint is usually applied, such as forcing the component means to be increasing, needs to be applied to properly constrain the parameter space.
  - **multiple local solutions** : in that different solutions can give similar fits to the data.
-In addition, some of these are degenerate, e.g. shrinking the variance around a particular observations yields arbitrarily high likelihood.
+Some of these solutions are also degenerate, e.g. shrinking the variance around a particular observations yields arbitrarily high likelihood.
- - Analytical solutions are not available, iterative methods must be used.
- - Other than a size-frequency analysis, there is no way to independently determine the instar stage, as there is no internal structure that we can i.e. there is no structure that we can analyse and count the number of moults a crab has undergone.
+ - **instar stage is unknown** : Other than a size-frequency analysis, there is no way to independently determine the instar stage.
+There is no internal structure that we can analyse and count the number of benthic moults a crab has undergone.
  - The **size overlap** between successive instars increases as they grow, leading to difficulties in resolving larger instars (generally starting at instar **IX** or larger).
    Size overlap also increases with maturition, leading to sill more variation in growth.
 Because of this, unstructured mixture models tend converge to converge to solutions which are at odds with biological knowledge or assumptions for larger instar sizes.